aeternity/protocol/channels/OFF-CHAIN.md

 As outlined in [this Bitcoin-NG blog post](http://hackingdistributed.com/2015/11/09/bitcoin-ng-followup/), _an NG microblock offers strictly stronger guarantees than a 0-confirmation in Bitcoin_.
-In Aeternity, when the minimum-depth confirmation is set to zero, the system will still wait until the transaction is seen inside a microblock.
+In æternity, when the minimum-depth confirmation is set to zero, the system will still wait until the transaction is seen inside a microblock.
 This will mean that the transaction has been gossiped, picked up from the mempool and accepted by a miner.